-- The hydraulic oil level in the tank should be no lower than four inches from the top of the tank.
+- The hydraulic oil level in the tank should be no lower than four inches from the top which will be at the 80°C of the tank.
 Check the oil level daily.
 Refill as required. - The low pressure filter in the system should be changed after the first 50 hours of operation and every 250 hours thereafter.
 Under dirty or dusty conditions, change the filter more frequently. - Recommended fluid-Chevron Hydraulic Oil AW ISO 32 or equivalent.
 For food grade applications Chevron Hydraulic Oil FM ISO 32 or equivalent may be used.